ropensci/stats19/README.md

 The next step is to gain a deeper understanding of **stats19** and the data it provides.
-Then it’s time to pose interesting research questions, some of which could provide an evidence-base in support policies that save lives.
+Then it’s time to pose interesting research questions, some of which could provide an evidence-base in support policies that save lives (e.g. Sarkar, Webster, and Kumari 2018).
 For more on these next steps, see the package’s introductory vignette.

 ## Further information